- How many forms of each ETS® Major Field Test (MFT) are available?

 - How does the process work for off-campus testing?

-- When you set up your testing cohort, you will identify those students you would like to test at an off-campus test session.
-Once identified, they will receive an email directing them how to sign up at a center near them.
+When you set up your testing cohort, you will identify those students you would like to test using a remote proctor.
+Once identified, the students will receive an email directing them how to schedule their testing appointment.
 After the test has been completed, you will be able to view results and run reports as you do today.

-- Students will receive an email with information on how to register for a test session and a link to test-taker information on the MFT website.
-This information will include ID requirements, what to expect on test day.
+Students will receive an email with information on how to register for a testing appointment session and a link to test-taker information on the MFT website.
+This information will include ID requirements, computer requirements and what to expect on test day.
 The students will need to take the test on a computer with internet access and a webcam.

-- As long as the student reschedules or cancels within five days, there will be no penalty to the institution.
+As long as the student reschedules or cancels within 24 hours of their testing appointment, there will be no penalty to the institution.
 See change or cancel your off-campus test registration on the policies and procedures page.

 - What happens if one of my students is absent from the test appointment or leaves in the middle of the test?